 A Travel Plan provides a robust evaluation tool to ensure that developments are achieving gains in environmental sustainability, and are more efficiently managing the demand for travel to and from the site.
-This will provide benefits to all parties involved - public, private and community.
+This will benefits to all parties involved - public, private and community.

-The key objectives of the travel plan will be to include policies which reduce the dependency on single occupancy car trips to and from the site thus meeting the access needs of residents in a new way and require partnerships between developers, local authorities, local business communities and residents.
+The key objectives of the travel plan will be to include policies which reduce the dependency on single occupancy car trips to and from the site thus meeting the access needs of occupants and staff in a new way and require partnerships between developers, local authorities, local communities and new residents.